 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include feeling very thirsty or hot, heavy sweating, or hot and dry skin.
+Overdose symptoms may include feeling very thirsty or hot, heavy sweating, hot and dry skin, extreme weakness, or fainting.

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
 Get up slowly and steady yourself to prevent a fall.